Richard Sherman returns to Seattle on Sunday … in a 49ers jersey. How do the Seahawks feel about that?

 Wagner has often talked of how he and Sherman would “trash talk’’ during games as Seahawks, each goading the other to play at his best.
 But he also said his favorite memories of Sherman aren’t of any specific plays but the smaller moments when they would talk on the sidelines, often about topics not related to football.

 “It’s just going to be fun,’’ Wagner said.
 “It’s going to be cool to see him.
-He’s a guy we’ve been fighting with for a long time so it’s going to be cool to kind of be back on the same field, per se.’’
+He’s a guy we’ve been fighting with for a long time so it’s going to be cool to kind of be back on the same field.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.